nimh-dsst/dataset-phenotypes/docs/ABCD_4.md

-# Adolescent Brain Cognitive Development Study (ABCD)
+# Adolescent Brain Cognitive Development (ABCD) Study Release 4

 From the [ABCD Study's "About" webpage](https://abcdstudy.org/about/):